The renovation of the Museum of Central Finland

 The spaces and functions inside the building will remain virtually unchanged.
 The most notable rooms in the building are the skylight clad art hall on the top floor, the lecture room with a wooden ceiling alike the one in Viipuri library, as well as the well-preserved café.
 The largest change is the placement of spaces that need modern construction technology in the machine room underground.

 Contaminated parts of the buildings´ structure were removed due to water damage.
 Afterwards the original structures and surfaces were restored.
-The renovation was done in collaboration with the Museum Office as well as with Aalto Museum.
+The renovation was done in close collaboration with the Museum Office as well as with Aalto Museum.

 Jyrki Iso-Aho, Päivi Vaheri